 Most of those killed this year have been young black men, as was the case in 2017, when teenage homicides began to spike nationally, with 27 teenagers killed.
 The last time the numbers of young homicide victims was so high was a decade ago, in 2007 and 2008.
-Again, the dead were chiefly black kids living in deprived neighbourhoods.
+Again, the dead were chiefly black kids living in deprived neighborhoods.

 But let's move away from the political posturing.
-If we want to know why this is going on in London right now, we have to look at the motives of the killers: what drove them to stab or shoot someone to death?
+If we want to know why this is going on in London right now, we have to look at the motives of the killers: What drove them to stab or shoot someone to death?
 As suspects in this recent spate of homicides are rounded up and charged, we can only guess the thought processes that led the guilty ones to murder.

 However, looking at court cases involving some of the 27 teenagers killed in the capital last year provides a good insight into what it was that triggered these homicides.
-What they reveal is a procession of lives lost to petty social media beefs, tit-for-tat revenge attacks and small world rivalries.
-It's the street equivalent of a Twitter spat which ends in the morgue.
+What they reveal is a procession of lives lost to petty social media beefs, and tit-for-tat revenge attacks and small world rivalries.
+It's the street equivalent of a Twitter spat that ends in the morgue.

 These guys might be tough, but it's important to remember that they're still kids.
-In June of last year, for example, a 16-year-old killed Osman Sharif – also 16 – with a meat cleaver in a Tottenham street because of a row over some laughing emojis on Snapchat.
+In June of last year, for example, a 16-year-old killed Osman Sharif—also 16—with a meat cleaver in a Tottenham street because of a row over some laughing emojis on Snapchat.
 Two months earlier, 20-year-old Syed Jamanoor Islam was stabbed to death by a 16-year-old in Mile End in a feud that started with eggs being thrown by the victim's brother as a joke.

-YouTube and Snapchat have become, in the words of Brixton youth worker Ciaran Thapar, "a medium through which groups of young men can fire shots at their opps without leaving their estate".
+YouTube and Snapchat have become, in the words of Brixton youth worker Ciaran Thapar, "a medium through which groups of young men can fire shots at their opps without leaving their estate."
 Yet, sometimes the online abuse translates into visceral street violence.

 In February of last year, Dean Pascal-Modeste, 21, was stabbed 14 times by two 18-year-olds after being caught up in a gang feud over a rap video shown on DJ Tim Westwood's YouTube channel.
 Two weeks later, Mohammed Hassan, 17, was sliced to death with a machete in Battersea by four teenagers, days after filming a rap video taunting a rival south London gang.

 Social media compounds youth violence because it has the power to intensify feuds in a matter of seconds to an audience of thousands.
-The ubiquity of Snapchat and Instagram among teenagers now has ramped-up the potential to humiliate and therefore the need to maintain, or restore, reputation.
+The ubiquity of Snapchat and Instagram among teenagers now has ramped-up the potential to humiliate and therefore the need to maintain, or restore reputation.

 There is a certain element of a feeding frenzy at play here.
 Not just that the media is reporting every single stabbing in London, but because, like social media, killing can go viral.
 Murders can generate more murders, especially in London’s currently febrile state, and this could be a contributing factor to the rise.
 Because the bar for committing extreme violence is lowered, what is acceptable to some becomes acceptable to many.
-As well as the inevitable tit-for-tat attacks, those involved in that world are now more likely to be armed and dangerous, whether police decide to conduct a mass shakedown or not, because, in 2018, their life is more at risk.
+As well as the inevitable tit-for-tat attacks, those involved in that world are now more likely to be armed and dangerous, whether police decide to conduct a mass shakedown or not because, in 2018, their life is more at risk.

-Many – but by no means all – of those involved in these killings, both victims and perpetrators, are street hustlers who will have made money from selling drugs on the street.
+Many—but by no means all—of those involved in these killings, both victims and perpetrators, are street hustlers who will have made money from selling drugs on the street.
 It's a tough life, especially if you're going country, and many of them will have carried weapons and got into fights.

-But claims that the drug trade is the prime mover behind this spate of killings are hard to back up; there is no evidence to show that new trends in the drug economy have fuelled London's surge in violence.
+But claims that the drug trade is the prime mover behind this spate of killings are hard to back up; there is no evidence to show that new trends in the drug economy have fueled London's surge in violence.

-The recent rise in purity and prevalence of crack and heroin – the drugs connected with street sellers and violence – does not appear linked.
+The recent rise in purity and prevalence of crack and heroin—the drugs connected with street sellers and violence—does not appear linked.
 The last time street violence was at its height, in 2008, crack purity had hit rock bottom.
 The spread of young dealers from the capital's gangs selling drugs in satellite towns may be increasing homicides in towns such as Southend, but will have little impact on London's violence.

 London is not The Wire.
 Unlike in Baltimore, where a significant number of last year's 343 homicides were drug trade turf wars, only a handful of teenage murders in the UK capital over the last year appear directly linked to drug patch disputes.
 For most of them, it’s a way of making a living without attracting too much police heat, rather than a reason to commit murder.

 But there are deeper, underlying and long-term elements at play.
 It's difficult to understand why someone can be whacked for posting up a laughing emoji, or why carrying a knife has become a way of life for some school-age children.
-But then outsiders have little idea of the marginalised, claustrophobic life led by the populations most at risk of being killed and of being killers.
+But then outsiders have little idea of the marginalized, claustrophobic life led by the populations most at risk of being killed and of being killers.

 Which leads to the conclusion that increased stop-and-search, social media restrictions and tougher clampdowns on the drug trade might not do the trick.
 These knee-jerk policies could temporarily put a lid on these tragic killings, but they can't tackle their deep-rooted causes.
-"Investing more in prevention and early intervention" will reportedly be a focus of the new Home Office scheme – which is a start, but we've heard those kinds of promises before.
+"Investing more in prevention and early intervention" will reportedly be a focus of the new Home Office scheme—which is a start, but we've heard those kinds of promises before.